Auckland Region

 The Auckland Property People Awards celebrate and recognise the people behind the projects in the greater Auckland region.

-In 2024, we brought together a crowd of 300 guests for an unforgettable evening of exceptional networking and celebration.
+In 2025, we brought together a crowd of over 300 guests for an unforgettable evening of exceptional networking and celebration.

 Recent Submissions